elysiajs/documentation/docs/validation/elysia-type.md

 ## MaybeEmpty

-Allow the value to be null but not undefined.
+Allow the value to be undefined but not null.

 ```typescript
 t.MaybeEmpty(t.String())